openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-rating.md

 stars(value: number)

-Total number of ratings.
-A value less than or equal to 0 evaluates to the default value.
+Sets the total number of ratings (stars).
+If the value set is less than or equal to 0, the default value is used.

 **Widget capability**: This API can be used in ArkTS widgets since API version 9.